-- Headphones They work as small speaker and are used to hear sound without disturbing others. - Headset used as a combination of microphone and headphones.
+- Printer It is used to print the work done by computer on paper.
+Tell the students about the types of printers as Inkjet printers and Laser printers. - Speakers It is used to listen to music, sound and voice on a computer. - Headphones They work as small speaker and are used to hear sound without disturbing others. - Headset used as a combination of microphone and headphones.

-Ask the students to solve the activity in LET'S CATCH UP given on page 27 of the main course book to imbibe digital literacy skills.
+Ask the students to solve the activity in LET'S CATCH UP given on page 29 of the main course book to imbibe Digital Literacy skill.

-Introduce storage devices as the parts that are used to store our work in the computer.
+Introduce storage devices as the parts that are used to store information and data.